 The science behind any use of Epsom salts in gardening is only applicable in intensive crop production where it is known to be deficient in the soil.

-Why I don’t use it in my garden
+Why I don’t use Epsom Salts in my garden

 Main reason…It isn’t necessary or beneficial.

-If your garden does not need the addition of magnesium sulphate then using Espsom salts will only create problems not enhance your gardening efforts.
+If your garden does not need the addition of magnesium sulfate then using Epsom salts will only create problems not enhance your gardening efforts.

-Final thoughts..None of these so called miracle recipes found on Pinterest or the internet are based on science, and their use could create soil nutrient imbalances and cause substantial injury to plants and/or the environment.
+Final thoughts..None of these so called miracle recipes found on Pinterest, the internet, or garden websites are based on science, their use could create soil nutrient imbalances and cause substantial injury to plants and/or the environment.

 Happy Gardening friends,